ietf-wg-asdf/SDF/sdf.md

 defines for which declarations the corresponding data are mandatory in a Thing modeled by the current definition.

-The value of "sdfRequired" is an array of name references (JSON pointers), each indicating one declaration that is mandatory to be represented.
+The value of "sdfRequired" is an array of references, each indicating one or more declarations that are mandatory to be represented.

+References in this array can be SDF names (JSON Pointers), or one of two abbreviated references:

+* a text string with an affordance name.
+All affordance declarations that are in the same sdfObject and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented.
+* the Boolean value `true`.
+The affordance itself that carries the sdfRequired keyword is declared to be mandatory to be represented.

 The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "currentTemperature", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".